A recent news story reported on a horse running loose along Highway 126 near Piru, California, where it was eventually struck by a vehicle.

 While this may sound unbelievable, stories like this one are more common than you might think.
 And due to their size and strength, collisions with horses can frequently result in severe property damage and physical injuries.

-In the aftermath of a loose horse vehicle accident, you might be wondering who is liable and what you can do to move forward.
-At Silva Injury Law, Inc. we have the tools and resources to help you fight for your recovery.
+In the aftermath of a loose horse vehicle accident, you might be wondering who is responsible if a loose horse hits your vehicle and and what you can do to move forward.
+At Silva Injury Law, we have the tools and resources to help you fight for your recovery.
 Give our team of attorneys a call today and see what we can do for you.

-Before determining liability, it’s important to know what actions to take immediately following your accident.
+Before determining liability, it’s important to know what actions to take immediately following your loose-horse car accident.
 Here are a few key steps to keep in mind.

 - Pull Over Your Vehicle and Check for Injuries